 Don't Ask, Don't Tell may have been overturned, but law enforcement was still a conservative profession, and even though the team was aware of Jane and Cho's relationship, they had agreed to avoid all public displays of affection.
 Jane didn't really mind the secrecy.
 Not just because of Red John, but also because he'd found that he enjoyed the thrill of a secret affair.
 With all the secret codes and clandestine meetings it was almost like being in a spy movie.

 He leaned towards Cho again at the pretense of trying to see where Lisbon was, when suddenly there was a loud bang, and Jane felt something wet and warm splatter on his face.
 When he turned his head, he saw the sheriff still standing next to him, but the man's yes were glassy and lifeless, and his mouth slightly open, blood oozing from the bright red crater on his forehead.
-As Jane stared at him, his legs buckled and he slowly fell to the ground, his head making a sickening sound as it hit the asphalt.
+As Jane stared at him, the sheriff's legs buckled and he slowly fell to the ground, his head making a sickening sound as it hit the asphalt.

 Cho shouted something unintelligible and grabbed Jane's shoulder, but then there was another loud crack and he was thrown backwards.
 Two more bullets slammed into Cho's body, until his feet gave out and he crumbled to the ground, leaving Jane standing alone.